 My current direction back into private practice is both scary and exhilarating.
 I am excited to share the deep gifts my teachers have bestowed upon me.
 My most powerful teachers have been the many clients who have shared their wisdom, struggles, solutions and courage with me.
 I also deeply appreciate the supervisors, teachers and colleagues who have supported me, and still support me, as I continue to endeavour to learn the art of psychotherapy, of relationship, of consciousness and of being human.

-Education relevant to Psychotherapy:
+Education relevant to Psychotherapy and Clinical Supervision:

 - Masters of Social Work, University of Toronto, 2007